-Q&A: Why one project engineer uses punch software Bridgit Field
+Q&A: Why this project engineer uses Bridgit Field

 We first met Chris Hong, a Project Engineer at Andersen Construction, two years ago when he was working on a residential site in Washington State.
 That's where he first used Bridgit's construction software, changing the way he managed the punch list process.

 Today, Hong is on a new project-a hospital expansion near Seattle, where they just started logging deficiencies with our app.
 We caught up with him to ask why he's using Bridgit Field again, and how it's going to help on his current site.

 Before using Bridgit Field, how did you manage your site lists?

 Usually what we did was update the Excel spreadsheets, and send those out daily to all the subs.
 It was extremely typical back then.
 But now, with Bridgit Field, all our items are centralized on one platform, and automatically sent to subcontractors.
 Automatically distributing the list takes care of a lot of issues on our end.